 On December 16th, 1497 Vasco da Gama reached the point where Bartolomeu Dias turned back.
-Vasco da Gama continued with hope that he would find a new route to India.
+Vasco da Gama continued with the hope that he would find a new route to India.

 Other Voyages and Cruelty

-- Vasco da Gama and the 4th Portuguese Armada would set sail for Calicut a second time in February 12th, 1502.
+Vasco da Gama and the 4th Portuguese Armada would set sail for Calicut a second time on February 12th, 1502.
 This voyage would be different and he would inflict many acts of cruelty along the way.